GRinvest/quai-wallet-bot/README.md

 - quais: Quai network library for blockchain interactions.
 - crypto: Node.js built-in module for cryptography.
 - nodemon: Development utility that monitors for changes and restarts your app.
+- Redis: Must be installed on the server separately.

 ## Contributing